University of New England - Innovation for a Healthier Planet

 Include citation elements in this order:

-Author.
 Title of Homepage.
-Date of publication.
 Edition.
-Place of publication: publisher; [date updated; date accessed].
+Place of Publication: publisher; date of publication; date updated].
 Notes.

 Conference Paper